Terms and Conditions

 2.2 This license grant extends to employees within the Subscriber’s organization.
 Nothing contained in these Terms shall transfer, or be deemed to transfer to Subscriber, nor any rights in or to the Service or MAIN other than those rights specifically granted in this Agreement.
 Except as expressly provided in the foregoing, Subscriber shall not store, reproduce, publish, transmit, broadcast, display, distribute or use the MAIN Data, or any other information derived from access to the Service and/or MAIN website.

 2.3 Sharing of MAIN data with third-party contractors.
-Independent contractors and consultants engaged or hired to perform services for Subscriber may access the MAIN site and services for Subscriber’s business purposes as authorized herein at no additional cost to either the Subscriber or the contractor.
+Independent contractors and consultants engaged or hired to perform services for Subscriber may access the MAIN site and services for Subscriber’s business purposes as authorized herein at no additional cost to the either the Subscriber or the contractor.

 2.4 Restrictions.
 Subscriber shall not: (i) decompile, disassemble, reverse engineer, or otherwise attempt to modify, adapt, or create derivative works of any software, technology, or work of authorship within or related to the Service; (ii) resell or share the Service to or with any third party, except as expressly provided in this Agreement; (iii) allow or grant any access to the Service or MAIN Reports in any form to any party other than its duly authorized users; or (iv) remove, obscure or otherwise alter any proprietary notices, including copyright and trademark notices, contained in the Service or any MAIN Report.